 Be creative and make print outs of your families meals, laminate them and put magnets on the back, to make switching around meals on the board that much easier!

-You can actually get a set up printable templates for your meal plan board on your fridge when you sign up for this challenge!
+You can actually get a set of printable templates for your meal planning board for your fridge HERE!

 Make it even Easier!